 It should go without saying that a lawyer must be honest.
-Nevertheless, Jonathan chooses to highlight his honesty because clients often remind him, it is the reason they refer others to him.
+Nevertheless, Jonathan chooses to highlight his honesty because clients often remind him it is the reason they refer others to him.

-Jonathan was a media liaison for the bay area chapter of the American Immigration Lawyers Association.
+Jonathan was a media liaison for the Bay Area chapter of the American Immigration Lawyers Association.
 He was also a professor of immigration and criminal law at Oakland's East Bay Law School.
-He was an attorney advisor for the Consulate General of Guatemala and is an attorney advisor for the Consulate General of Mexico in San Francisco.
+He was an attorney advisor for the Consulate General of Guatemala and

-Before COVID-19 struck, Jonathan participated in many outreach activities and regularly spoke at community events.
-He also enjoyed accepting domestic and international invitations to discuss current events concerning immigration on radio and television.
-Jonathan currently chairs the executive board at The Latina Center, a local, non-profit community center.
+Jonathan participates in many outreach activities and regularly spoke at community events.
+He also enjoys accepting domestic and international radio interviews to discuss current events concerning immigration on radio and television.
+Jonathan currently chairs the executive board for The Latina Center, a non-profit community center in Richmond, and is an attorney-advisor for the Consulate General of Mexico in San Francisco.

-“A good client is an educated client so it is the lawyer's job to make sure the client gets that training early on.
-What better time to begin that legal training than during a consultation". - Jonathan
+“A good client is an educated client, so it is the lawyer's job to make sure the client gets that training early on.
+What better time to begin that legal training than during a consultation?” – Jonathan

-As a first generation graduate with a Bachelor’s of Science in Legal Studies from the University of California Berkeley, Brenda is bilingual in Spanish and English.
+As a first-generation graduate with a Bachelor’s of Science in Legal Studies from the University of California, Berkeley, Brenda is bilingual in Spanish and English.

 "Every day there is something new we can learn." - Brenda